pytchlang/pytch-tutorials/qbert/tutorial.md

 smaller than zero then Q\*bert has fallen off the bottom.
 If the row number is seven or more, then Q\*bert has fallen off the top.
 If the block number is less than zero, then Q\*bert has fallen off to the left.

-The only slightly tricky one is telling whether Q\*bert has fallen off to the right — this happens if the block number is equal to or greater than the number of blocks in the row, which, as we worked out above, is (7&nbsp;−&nbsp;*r*).
+The only slightly tricky one is telling whether Q\*bert has fallen off to the right.
+This happens if the block number (which starts at *zero* for the left-most block, remember) is equal to or greater than the number of blocks in the row, which, as we worked out above, is (7&nbsp;−&nbsp;*r*).
 We'll broadcast a message if Q\*bert falls off the pyramid at the end of their jump:

 {{< commit check-for-falling-off >}}